 Studies show that around 75% of Americans don’t meet their requirements for magnesium (1).

-Magnesium’s Role in the Body
+What is Magnesium’s Role in the Body:

 Magnesium is an essential element that regulates cell membrane stability.
 It also plays a vital role in neuromuscular, cardiovascular, immune, and hormonal functions and is a critical helper in many metabolic reactions.
 Lack of magnesium can lead to changes in gastrointestinal, cardiovascular, and neuromuscular function.
 Mental health and immunity can also be affected if your body is magnesium depleted.
 The daily dietary requirements for magnesium for adults is 310 to 420 mg per day.
 However, the intake of magnesium in humans is often suboptimal.
 Thus magnesium is known to be one of the missing nutrients.